dasch-swiss/dsp-ui-lib/README.md

 #### Conflicts

-In case of an issue with package-lock.json (e.g. merge conflict) where you have to reset/delete package-lock file you must consider the following commands in the correct order:
+In case of an issue with package-lock.json (e.g. merge conflict) where you have to reset/delete package-lock file, you must consider the following commands in the correct order:

 ```bash
 yalc remove --all